 Kenyon has temporarily adjusted its operations due to the COVID-19 pandemic.
 Read more here.

-The practice of having all regular members of the faculty act as academic advisors goes back to the early years of the College.
+The practice of having all regular members of the faculty act as advisors goes back to the early years of the College.
 It is a very important activity, and one of the features of life at Kenyon that creates the special relationship between faculty and students, between coursework and other activities, that a residential college should foster.

 The primary function of faculty advisors is to help guide students through the choices that curricular and program decisions entail.
 To do this well requires acting from two perspectives.
 Faculty advisors help students realize their personal and educational goals in an effective way, but they also interpret the curriculum to students and help maintain the curricular requirements established by the faculty.

 Normally, faculty members first become advisors at the beginning of their second year of teaching at the College.
 All entering students are assigned a faculty advisor by the Dean for Academic Advising.
 Faculty advisors retain the small group of students assigned to them at this time until students declare their majors (most often at the end of their second year).

 Although sole responsibility for curricular choices remains with the student, students cannot enroll in courses or complete registration without the approval of their faculty advisors on the appropriate forms.
 Such approval indicates that the issues relevant to a particular enrollment have been discussed, and not necessarily that the choices have full support.

 Fall-semester enrollment for returning students occurs in the spring, usually in April, and for entering students during Orientation.
 Students enroll for spring-semester courses in late October or early November as announced.
 There are always a few days of drop/add following each enrollment period for students to fine-tune their schedules.
 A final drop/add period is held during the first seven class days of each semester.
 These are the periods of most intense academic advising; however, there are opportunities in December and the early weeks of each semester when students may change their enrollment, with the consent of their faculty advisors.